Knowledge Centre > Gemmology > Cuts

 front view georigan rose cut diamond ring berganza hatton garden

-Georgian rose cut diamond ring, circa 1820.
+Georgian rose cut diamond ring, circa 18th century.

 Ref: 26518